septsea/det/dokumentaro/about building the book.md

 ## About MikTeX

-Some users do not use TeX Live; they use MikTeX instead.
+Some users do not use TeX Live; they use [MikTeX](https://miktex.org/) instead.
 I was asked how to build this book using MikTeX.
-Hence I did an experiment on 2024-10-23 (on 23 October 2024) on a Windows PC.
+Hence I did an experiment on 2024-10-23 on a Windows PC.
 The version of MikTeX that I used for the experiment was 24.1 (on 2024-01-28).

 <!-- spell-checker: disable -->